Arnav-Ajay/AI-Enablement-for-AGID-2.0/README.md

    ```

 3. **Before you begin, you need 2 things:
-   a.
-OpenAI API KEY: create a .env file `backend/.env` to store your api key.
+   - OpenAI API KEY: create a .env file `backend/.env` to store your api key.
 (You can get it from OpenAI website -> https://platform.openai.com/docs/overview
-   b.
-The datafile to be placed at `src/data/`. (sent seperately)
+   - The datafile to be placed at `src/data/`. (sent seperately)

 4. **Open the `src/index.html` file in your web browser** to view the project.